cert-manager/website/content/next-docs/installation/upgrading/upgrading-1.5-1.6.md

-⛔️  If you are upgrading cert-manager on a cluster which has previously had cert-manager < `v1.0.0`, you will need to ensure that all cert-manager custom resources are stored in `etcd` at `v1` version and that cert-manger CRDs do not reference the deprecated APIs **before you upgrade to `v1.6`**.
+⛔️  If you are upgrading cert-manager on a cluster which has previously had cert-manager < `v1.0.0`, you will need to ensure that all cert-manager custom resources are stored in `etcd` at `v1` version and that cert-manager CRDs do not reference the deprecated APIs **before you upgrade to `v1.6`**.

 This is explained in more detail in the [Upgrading existing cert-manager resources](./remove-deprecated-apis.md#upgrading-existing-cert-manager-resources)